PPpro/creator-docs/en/components/editbox.md

 |Component| Script component name.
 |Handler| Assign a callback function which will be triggered after user finished input text.
 Usually when in single line input mode, it's triggered after user press return key or click the area outside of EditBox.
 When in multiline input mode, it's triggered only after user click the area outside of EditBox.

+Description: Bluring editBox may fired this event.
+In single line mode, event would be fired if users press Return which may end editbox editing.
+In multiline mode, event would be fired if users press Done on soft keyboard on mobile.

 ## Detailed explanation

 - Keyboard Return Type is mainly designed for mobile device input.
 You could use this option to customize return key style of virtual keyboard.